 Key Takeaways:

-- Ethereum’s Cancun-Deneb upgrade includes EIP-4844, which is set to introduce Proto-Danksharding to improve scalability and reduce gas fees.
+• Ethereum’s Cancun-Deneb upgrade includes EIP-4844, also known as Proto-Danksharding, which aims to improve scalability and reduce gas fees.

 A Brief Overview of the Ethereum Cancun Upgrade

 The Ethereum Cancun upgrade, also known as EIP-4844, is a highly anticipated development in the Ethereum network.
-This update aims to address one of the key obstacles to Ethereum’s mass adoption — the blockchain’s high gas fees.
+It aims to address one of the key obstacles to Ethereum’s mass adoption — the blockchain’s high gas fees.
+Poised to make significant improvements in Ethereum’s scalability, the Cancun upgrade introduces Proto-Danksharding, a method to decrease transaction costs and increase transaction throughput.

 What Is Sharding?

 Sharding is a method used to enhance the capacity and performance of a blockchain network.
-It achieves this by partitioning the network into smaller units, called ‘shards’, which are capable of processing transactions independently.
+It achieves this by partitioning the network into smaller units, called ‘shards’, which are capable of independently processing transactions.

 This parallel processing significantly boosts the efficiency of the network, lowering network congestion and subsequently reducing gas fees.
 Sharding is a critical step towards making the Ethereum network more scalable and accessible.